SOLID Principles in Rust: A Practical Guide

 That means:

-• Only the behavioral contract (Tool) matters
+• Only the behavioral contract (Processing) matters

 • The actual method implementation is resolved at runtime